Chetan51423/Crav-Cart/Readme.md

 >![Note]
 > we use parcel as a bundler which bundle all the code into one js file.
 > That js file contain all the js code we have written in our project
-> when out app is huge is became inefficient to load that js file --> it contains all the code
+> when our app is huge is became inefficient to load that js file --> it contains all the code
-> at that time we use the concept called dynamic loading / code splitting
+> at that time we use the concept called dynamic loading / code splitting / chunking / lazy loading / on demand loading / dynamic import
 > there what happen is instead of normal importing the components we just import them dynamically
 > so that the specific component will only loads when we use it in actual app